ALPA’s Executive Vice Presidents

 Group A: Delta, FedEx, United

-Group C: Bearskin, CanJet, Calm Air, Canadian North, First Air, Jazz Aviation, Kelowna Flightcraft, Air Transat, Wasaya
+Group C: Air Georgian, Bearskin, CanJet, Calm Air, Canadian North, First Air, Jazz Aviation, Kelowna Flightcraft, Air Transat, Wasaya, WestJet, WestJet Encore

-Captain Lawrence "Larry" Beck was reelected executive vice president, Group A, of the Air Line Pilots Association, Int'l, on Oct.
-22, 2014, at the Association's biennial Board of Directors meeting.
-His latest term began on Jan.
-1, 2015.
+United Airlines First Officer Michael Hamilton was elected executive vice president, Group A, of the Air Line Pilots Association, Int'l, on October 19, 2016, at the Association’s biennial Board of Directors meeting.
+His term began on January 1, 2017.

 Captain Andrew Massey, Delta